SEO For Local Businesses: Master Local SEO With Our Guide

 Don’t forget Bing!

-Bing is often perceived as operating in Google’s shadow.
-But with a market share of 11%, that’s a lot of potential customers, so it’s worth investing in for your local SEO.
+Bing is often perceived as operating in Google’s shadow, but it’s actually the second-most popular search engine in the world,so it’s worth investing in for your local SEO.
 Indeed, it is often older people that tend to use Bing so, if they form a core part of your target audience, it’s a search engine well worth establishing a foothold on.

 Bing Places For Business is essentially the same as GMB in many respects.
 The information fields and verification process are similar to Google’s, and the listings are also visually very similar.